Pedestrian accessways

 Regulations for the planting and maintenance of these accessways is crucial to guarantee community safety, aesthetic appeal, and proper upkeep.

-City residents who own a property adjoining a Pedestrian/Public Accessway (PAW) and wish to plant and maintain the accessway adjoining their residence may do so in accordance with the Street Verge Guidelines and Requirements below.
+City residents who own a property adjoining a Pedestrian/Public Accessway (PAW) and wish to plant and maintain the accessway adjoining their residence may do so in accordance with the Street Verge Guidelines.

 Residents must: